Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 Not beautiful; but it might the best possible solution in some cases.

-A solution that involves rewriting `printHumanName` might look like this (though there are many other possible solutions):
+A solution that involves providing a second implementation of `printHumanName` might look like this (though there are many other possible solutions):

 {{< highlight swift >}}
 func _printHumanName(thing: Any) {
     if let hasName = thing as?
 HasName where thing is HumanType {
-        print(hasName)
+        // Put implementation code here
+        // Or call a third function that is shared between
+        // both implementations of `printHumanName`
     } else {
         fatalError("Provided Incorrect Type")
     }